Colonel (India)

 Colonel is a rank in the Indian Army.
-Like other armies, this rank is higher than lieutenant colonel and lower than a brigadier.
+Like other armies, this rank is higher than lieutenant colonel.
 It is equivalent to captain in the Indian Navy and group captain in the Indian Air Force.

 The Indian Army has followed the British Army rank system since India's independence from the British Empire in 1947.
 However, the St Edward's Crown in the rank insignia was replaced with the National Emblem of India, symbolising the sovereignty of the Government of India.

 Appointments

 Colonels in the Indian Army command battalion-sized units (infantry battalions, artillery regiments, armoured regiments).
 Until the 1980s, battalions (and equivalents) were commanded by a lieutenant colonel.
 Colonels also serve as staff officers in divisions like Colonel General Staff (Col GS) and Colonel Administration (Col Adm).
 At Army headquarters, colonels hold the appointments of directors of directorates and branches.

 Insignia

 The badges of rank have two five-pointed stars and the National emblem above.
 The gorget patches of a colonel consist of crimson patches with golden braids.